alexpreynolds/byte-store/README.md

 ## Results

-Intermediate test files are written to a 3 TB LaCie d2 Quadra USB3 external hard drive (7200 RPM) attached to a MacBook Pro (2.8 GHz Intel Core i5, 8 GB RAM) over a USB 2 connection (local test results can be written to an alternative destination by overriding the `SAMPLEDIR` variable setting in the `makefile`).
+Intermediate test files are written to a 3 TB LaCie d2 Quadra USB3/FW800 external hard drive (7200 RPM) attached to a Mac mini (2.3 GHz Intel Core i5, 16 GB RAM) over a FireWire 800 connection (local test results can be written to an alternative destination by overriding the `SAMPLEDIR` variable setting in the `makefile`).

 ### Creation